-The Gold Coast Health and Knowledge Precinct is building a reputation for cutting-edge research and innovation that pushes beyond known horizons.
-From world-leading biomedical research in the field of Glycomics, including vaccine development for diseases of global impact, to leading-edge micro and nano-science for medical, environmental and industrial applications, Precinct experts lead the way and are open to commercial investment and partnerships.
+The Gold Coast Health and Knowledge Precinct is building a reputation for cutting-edge research and innovation, from world-leading biomedical research in Glycomics, including vaccine development for diseases of global impact, to leading-edge micro and nanoscience for medical, environmental and industrial applications.
+Precinct experts lead the way and are open to commercial investment and partnerships.

 “The Gold Coast is now establishing itself as a biomedical research hub and all of the translational facilities are in place.
 Within the next 10 years I have no doubt that the Gold Coast Health and Knowledge Precinct will be seen as a world-leading research precinct.”

-Professor Good leads a groundbreaking team that is responsible for vaccine development for both a broad spectrum malaria vaccine, PlasProtecT™, currently in full human clinical trials, and a nasal-delivery vaccine for the deadly Group A Streptococcus (Strep A) bacteria, entering human clinical trials in partnership with Chinese company Olymvax Biopharmaceuticals Inc.
+Professor Good leads a groundbreaking team responsible for vaccine development of both a broad spectrum malaria vaccine, PlasProtecT™ (currently in full human clinical trials) and a nasal-delivery vaccine for the deadly Group A Streptococcus (Strep A) bacteria, entering human clinical trials in partnership with Chinese company Olymvax Biopharmaceuticals Inc.

 “At the Gold Coast University Hospital, we perform internationally recognised, minimally invasive endovascular treatments of severe life threatening brain aneurysms, vascular malformations and strokes every week.”